 As an RA, you will be invested in the overall growth and welfare of each resident in your area and ultimately responsible for facilitating the development of your community.
 RAs are available and accessible to residents, assisting them with personal, relational, social, cultural, emotional, and academic needs.
 You will get to know each resident in your community, beyond their name, and help them feel like important members of your community.
 These intentional relationships are essential in helping residents feel more comfortable with your role as a leader in programming, conflict resolution, policy enforcement, encouraging involvement, role modeling, accessibility, and genuine care.

-In the eyes of residents, the most important criteria in evaluating their RA is the RA's availability.
-To effectively demonstrate this, an RA will need to spend a significant amount of time in his or her community, visiting residents.
+In the eyes of residents, one of the most important criteria in evaluating their RA is the RA's availability.
+To effectively demonstrate this, an RA will need to spend a significant amount of time in his or her community, visiting/being available to residents.
 To be perceived as approachable, an RA must respond to all residents in a friendly manner, avoid the appearance of exclusive relationships, and complete all expectations in a fair and consistent manner.

 As an RA, you will be a part of an innovative and dynamic University Housing team.
-Supervision will be under a masters-level, professional Resident Director (RD).
-The relationship with the RD is one of the richest learning opportunities for an RA.
-Among the most important of the many roles of the RD is encouragement and support of personal and professional development of individual RAs.
+Supervision will be under a masters-level, professional Community Coordinator (CC).
+The relationship with the CC is one of the richest learning opportunities for an RA.
+Among the most important of the many roles of the CC is encouragement and support of personal and professional development of individual RAs.
 In addition, relationships with fellow RAs provide significant support, empathy and friendship.
 You and your RA staff will work together through training, staff meetings, programming, and a variety of University Housing assignments and operations.

 As an RA it is critical to hold yourself to the highest standard possible.
 Resident Advisers must be able to balance their academics, RA role, and a personal life in order to be successful role models to their peers.
 Being a strong role model extends beyond merely upholding laws and policy.
 You will be expected to connect with all members of your community, communicating through diverse differences with respect.
 As solid relationships are developed, the way you confront inappropriate behaviors, utilize social networks, and role model academic commitment will be noticed by your community.
 Being an RA is a significant responsibility and being a responsible, caring and assertive role model is essential.